 1. The more casual the attendance, in all likelihood, the more casual the devotion

 I can only imagine the deluge of upset people commenting on this point, but I’m going to say it anyway: generally speaking, the more casual the attendance, the more casual the devotion.

-Infrequent attendance is often a sign of diluted devotion.
+Infrequent attendance (online or in-person) is often a sign of diluted devotion.

 Please hear me.
 No, I can’t judge someone’s spiritual condition.
 I’m not pretending to do that.
 And no, this is NOT an absolute rule.
 But it is a correlation I’ve seen again and again.

 This isn’t a description of what should be or even of what always is (as I wrote about here, there are some very devoted Christians who don’t attend any church), but it doesn’t take much careful observation to notice that Christians who attend church casually usually have a more casual commitment to their faith.